mchan7841/search_algorithms/README.md

 # Overview

 ## Game
 Klotski is a simple wooden sliding block puzzle game originating from the 2oth century.
-In the case of this project Klotski refers to a specfic layout of 10 blocks where the goal is to move the largest block out of the board.
-In this configuration, there is 1 2x2 block, 5 1x2 blocks, 4 1x1 blocks and two empty spaces in a 3x5 grid.
-To get the special 2x2 piece to the goal, the mpty spaces must be manipulated to slide the rest of the blocks out of the way.
+In the case of this project, Klotski refers to a specific layout of 10 blocks where the goal is to move the largest block out of the board.
+In this configuration, there is 1 2x2 block, 5 1x2 blocks, 4 1x1 blocks, and two empty spaces in a 3x5 grid.
+To get the special 2x2 piece to the goal, the empty spaces must be manipulated to slide the rest of the blocks out of the way.

 <p align="center">
   <img width="240" height="300" src="klotski.png">